 The Sub-Fund is a low-risk vehicle, which is actively managed without reference to a benchmark and aiming to over-perform the European investment grade fixed income market.
-It has been categorized as a financial product falling under the scope of article 8 of the SFDR.
-As such, the Sub-Fund will solely invest in instruments from issuers meeting the Investment Manager's ESG policy.
-The investments of the Sub-Fund will notably be restricted to issuers evidencing a sound ESG rating and which follow good governance practices.
-The Investment Manager will actively monitor the investee companies and issuers, on the basis of publicly available information or by relying on third party data providers.
+The Sub-Fund has been categorized as a financial product falling under the scope of article 8 of the SFDR.
+Information about the environmental or social characteristics promoted by the Sub-Fund and disclosures in relation to Art.
+6 of the Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment ("Taxonomy Regulation") is available in the Annex I.1 of the Prospectus.